raushanmahmud/LoanCalculator/README.md

 # To run the application, run the php built in server as below
 php -S 127.0.0.1:8000 -t public

+# Go to http://localhost:8000 on your web browser, the application must be available
 ```

 ## App Info